Writer + Editor + Workshop Facilitator

 —James Baldwin

-Kimberly’s stories and essays have appeared in publications and anthologies including Minerva Rising, LA Parent, Fresh Ink, Words and Whispers, Toyon, The Ekphrastic Review, Wow!
-Women on Writing, Read650, Quillkeepers Press, I Am Woman: Expressions of Black Womanhood in America, and elsewhere.
-Her manuscript, Have You Seen Me, was a semi-finalist in Simon and Schuster's Books Like Us First Novel contest.
+Kimberly’s writing has appeared in numerous publications and anthologies including LA Parent, Words and Whispers, Minerva Rising, Toyon, The Ekphrastic Review, I Am Woman: Expressions of Black Womanhood in America, the Better Sleep app, and elsewhere.

 Kimberly enjoys day spas, rose gold, and flared yoga pants.
 She’d love to use words like harbinger, liminal, and zeitgeist in a quick, saucy comeback.
 Kimberly trusts in the magic and mystery of miracles and synchronicity, and believes that everyone is creative and has unique gifts to share.
 She lives in Southern California with her husband and three children.